seanhess/angularjs-typescript/NG-CONF.md

 OFFICIAL OUTLINE: ANGULAR + TYPESCRIPT
 ======================================

-You need to keep this first section short.
-It's a way of introducing what you're going to show in the big example.
+20 minutes total

-Intro: what I will show you - it's awesome because X, Y, and Z, but no proof Intro to syntax: how the features work, begin to see Concrete example: see syntax at work. you are convinced
+Intro (5 minutes): what I will show you - it's awesome because X, Y, and Z, but no proof Intro to syntax (5 minutes): how the features work, begin to see Concrete example (5 minutes): see syntax at work. you are convinced

-Intro/Why: 5 minutes
-Syntax: 7 minutes
-Example: 8 minutes

 About Me